-Growing evidence suggests climate change directly and indirectly affects mental health: WHO
+Growing evidence climate change affects mental health directly, indirectly: WHO

 WHO said: "Everyone has a role to play in building collective resilience and confronting the crisis."

-While Singaporean environmentalists welcome this new report that legitimises the link between poor mental health and climate crisis, most think that focusing on mental health alone does not address all the other issues worsened by climate change.
+While Singaporean environmentalists welcome this new report that legitimises the link between poor mental health and the climate crisis, most think that focusing on mental health alone does not address all the other issues worsened by climate change.

 Ms Woo Qiyun, 25, a sustainability consultant and science communicator, said: "While it is true that poor mental health can be made worse by climate change, it's no secret that climate impacts can worsen many other existing social issues"